Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-The proof of Main Theorem \ref{thm_intro: classification} is based on \emph{Pilgrim's decomposition theory} of Thurston maps \cite{Pilgrim_Canonical}.
-In particular, we show that each critically fixed Thurston map $f$ can be canonically decomposed into homeomorphisms and critically fixed Thurston maps that are realized (Theorem~\ref{thm: crit-fix-decomposition}).
-The charge graph of $f$ is then defined as a union of the charge graphs of the ``rational pieces'' of this decomposition; see Section \ref{subsec: The charge graph and its applications} for details.
+The proof of Main Theorem \ref{thm_intro: classification} is based on \emph{Pilgrim's decomposition theory} of Thurston maps \cite{Pilgrim_Canonical,Pilgrim_Comb}.
+In particular, we show that each critically fixed Thurston map $f$ can be canonically decomposed into homeomorphisms and critically fixed Thurston maps that are realized (Corollary \ref{cor: can_crit_fix_decomposition}).
+The charge graph of $f$ is then defined as the (disjoint) union of the charge graphs of the ``rational pieces'' in this decomposition; see Section \ref{subsec: The charge graph and its applications} for details.

-We also point out the following simple criterion for realizability of critically fixed Thurston maps, which also follows from a decomposition result.
+We also point out the following simple criterion for realizability of critically fixed Thurston maps, which also follows from a decomposition result (see Theorem~\ref{thm: crit-fix-decomposition}).

-\begin{proposition} Let $f$ be a critically fixed Thurston map.
+\begin{proposition} Let $f\colon \Sp \to \Sp$ be a critically fixed Thurston map.
 Then $f$ is obstructed if and only if $f$ has a Levy fixed curve, that is, there is an essential Jordan curve $\gamma\subset \Sp \setminus \Crit(f)$ and a component $\gamma'$ of $f^{-1}(\gamma)$ such that $\gamma'$ is isotopic to $\gamma$ rel.\ $\Crit(f)$ and $f|\gamma'\colon \gamma'\to \gamma$ is a homeomorphism. \end{proposition}

 Here, a Jordan curve $\gamma\subset \Sp \setminus \Crit(f)$ is \emph{essential} if each connected component of $\Sp\setminus \gamma$ contains at least two critical points of $f$.